awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/security_iam_resource-based-policy-examples.md

 }
 ```

-## Allow All Actions on All AWS Elemental MediaConnect Resources<a name="iam-policy-examples-for-mediaconnect-actions-all-actions-all-resources"></a>
+## Allow all actions on all AWS Elemental MediaConnect resources<a name="iam-policy-examples-for-mediaconnect-actions-all-actions-all-resources"></a>

 Every user of AWS Elemental MediaConnect must have a policy that defines permissions on AWS Elemental MediaConnect resources\.
 The IAM policy below provides the following permissions:
 + The section for the `mediaconnect:*` action allows all actions on all resources that you create in AWS Elemental MediaConnect\.